What to do when you get a ticket

 All signage within 50 metres of where you parked

-Any 'No Parking' / restriction signs — close up + wide shot showing context
+Restriction signs — close-up and wide shot showing context

-Yellow lines or road markings — especially gaps or faded sections
+Yellow lines or road markings — any gaps or faded sections

-Pay and display machine — especially if broken, out of order, or screen unclear
+Pay & display machine — especially if broken or out of order

-Your vehicle in context — showing the full area around you
+Your vehicle in context — the full area around you

-Any permit you displayed (if applicable) — inside windscreen
+Any permit displayed — photographed inside the windscreen

-Timestamp photos using your phone camera — GPS and time metadata is evidence
+All photos timestamped — GPS and time metadata is evidence

 Why this matters

-ANPR camera errors can be proven with your timestamp photos — if your camera metadata shows a different time or location, it's direct evidence.
+Disprove them with timestamp metadata — if your camera records a different time or location, that's direct evidence.

 Types of ticket — what to look for